 I discovered the Basque Country with the help of Thabuca Wine Tours, a local company run by passionate foodies and wine connoisseurs.

 Where to Stay to Stay in the Basque Country

-San Sebastián: I stayed at the romantic seafront Hotel de Londres y de Inglaterra (4*) and highly recommend it.
+San Sebastián: I stayed at the ultra romantic seafront Hotel de Londres y de Inglaterra (4*) and highly recommend it.
 It’s perfectly located for exploring the best of San Sebastián on foot and the views over the bay are unbeatable.